ibm-cloud-docs/mas-ms/operations.md

 RCA lead times

-An RCA can take between 5 to 10 business days to be completed.
+An RCA can take up to 20 business days to be completed.
 RCA detail will be provided in the applicable case.

 ## IBM Support Guides
 {: #ibm-support-guides}